Long-term care: Canada

 In Canada, facility-based long-term care is not publicly insured under the Canada Health Act in the same way as hospital and physician services.
 Funding for LTC facilities is governed by the provinces and territories, which varies across the country in terms of the range of services offered and the cost coverage.
 In Canada, from April 1, 2013, to March 31, 2014, there were 1,519 long-term care facilities housing 149,488 residents.

-Canada-US have a long-term relationship as border neighbors on health care; however Canada, has a national health care system (which coincidentally they call Medicare) in which providers (physicians and other practitioners) remain in private practice but the payer is the government, instead of being numerous commercial insurance companies (e.g., US, Bernie Sander's Proposal for Medicare for All).
+Canada-US have a long-term relationship as border neighbors on health care; however, Canada, has a national health care system in which providers remain in private practice but payment is covered by taxpayers, instead of individuals or numerous commercial insurance companies.
 In the development of home and community-based services, individualised services and supports were popular in both Nations.
 The Canadian citations of US projects included the cash assistance programs in family support in the US, in the context of individual and family support services for children with significant needs.
 In contrast, the US initiatives in health care in that period involved the Medicaid waiver authority and health care demonstrations, and the use of state demonstration funds separate from the federal programs.